JesseMcGilAllen/javaIndividualProject/Journal.md

 The other item I want to make a priority this week is the database elements.
 I would like to create all the table I think I need at this time for the project and work on the DAOs needed for them.
 I would like to make at the very least substantial progress towards the DAOs (with testing) by the end of the week.

 This means that I am pushing deployment to OpenShift off again.
 I did not have much trouble deploying the sample application and have experienced deploying various things before.
 I also would like to wait until I have more of the application done before deploying.

+After talking things over with Matt on Slack, I decided that Gradle was the way I wanted to go.
+Well, I sent 9 hours trying to implement Gradle to no avail.
+The major issue I found was my project wasn't setup the way a Gradle project is expecting.
+It seems that Gradle expects everything in the src directory and then seperated from there.
+Code goes in src/main/java with resources in src/main/resources.
+Tests seem to go into src/main/test.
+It has not been a pleasant experience at all.

+I thought I found a way around the namespace issue only for none of my dependencies to load.
+It was an incredibly frustating experience.
+Gradle seems like it might be an option with new projects but adding it to trying to add it to my project has not been simple.

+I think I will try Maven tomorrow.
+Considering what a pain it was to reset my project to its state before trying to add Gradle, I will try and be sure of the exact steps needed before proceeding with Maven.